bunjovis/ConnectedCircularity/cc-backend/readme.md

 - At /cc-backend/
   - docker build . -t backend (you can choose any name instead of backend)
   - docker run -p 3000:3000 --name Backend backend

+Additional scripts:
+1. Run `npm run check` to check the file for TypeScript errors/warnings with eslint